CMSgov/ab2d-website/_pages/troubleshooting-guide.md

 {% capture a6AccordionContent %}
 <p>
 Check that you’re using the correct system.
-The IP address should match what you gave to the AB2D team during [production access]({{ '/production-access' | realtive_url }}) .
+The IP address should match what you gave to the AB2D team during <a href="{{ '/production-access' | realtive_url }}">production access</a>.
 </p>
 <p>
 If the system is correct, check with your IT team to make sure you have a static IP address.
 If your IP address isn’t static, it may have changed.
 You must have a static IP address to use the API.